uran209/Population-Scenario-Project/README.md

 ### 15:20-15:35 (JST) Development and application of gravity-based population allocation model (Dr. Chihiro Haga, Osaka Univ.)
 - What is gravity model?
 - Residential population distribution assumption of Compact & Dispersed scenarios
-- Application: future population & socio-ecological status
+- Application: Overlay the future gridded population and socio-ecological status
 ### 15:35-15:40 (JST) Q&A

 ### 15:40-15:55 (JST) Development and application of combined model by cohort-component method and gravity-based method (Dr. Keiko Hori, IGES)